Candyfair/IcelandicTeacher/README.md

 **Local AI-powered Icelandic grammar teacher.** Analyse sentences word by word with streaming responses, anti-hallucination verification, and a bilingual (FR/EN) interface.
 Runs fully offline with Ollama.

+Technical article in 2 parts on my blog :
+- [Part 1](https://candygetshandy.com/icelandic-grammar-teacher-part-1/) : Why did I want to do it?
+- [Part 2](https://candygetshandy.com/icelandic-grammar-teacher-part-2/) : How I made it.

 ---

 ## Features